 Uisce (pronounced ish-ka) means water and beatha (pronounced bah-ha) means of life, in the Irish language, one of the living Celtic or Gaelic tongues still spoken in the world today.

 A Hot Toddy

 In Scotland the preferred name for this winter drink is a hot toddy, but whether you use Irish whiskey or Scotch whisky, this steaming, lemon and clove infused hot beverage not only warms the cockles of the heart, but helps ward off the sniffles.

-I had thought this term was a stereotypical reference to drunken, fighting Irish men, not their libation of choice.
-The term punch drunk is used to describe someone who suffers a concussion and becomes impaired after a fight.
+I thought this term was a stereotypical reference to drunken, fighting Irish men, not their libation of choice.
+In modern days, the term punch drunk is used to describe someone who suffers a concussion and becomes impaired after a fight.

 The use of the term whiskey punch died away long ago, but the drink itself has survived the ages, and the term punch drunk now refers to those who come out the worse for wear after a fight.

 In years gone by Irish people loved to drink scalteen – a whiskey milk punch which was considered the cure for all that ails you.
 But today we’re exploring Irish hot whiskey.

 But be warned.
 Not all hot whiskeys are created equal.
 There are many ways to mix this drink, but if the ingredients are not prepared correctly and in the right proportions this aromatic drink can be far from comforting.

 When made correctly a hot whiskey can be a work of delicious art.

 Here are my tips and tricks for hot whiskey making success.